Tuscawilla Park Ocala

 What events are held at Tuscawilla Park?

-Tuscawilla Park hosts a variety of community events throughout the year, including the annual Ocala Arts Festival, outdoor concerts, holiday celebrations, charity walks, and seasonal festivals.
-The park's gazebo and open grounds make it a favorite venue for community gatherings and cultural events in downtown Ocala.
+Tuscawilla Park hosts a variety of community events throughout the year, including the annual Ocala Arts Festival, outdoor concerts at the amphitheater, holiday celebrations, charity walks, and seasonal festivals.
+The park's amphitheater and open grounds make it a favorite venue for community gatherings and cultural events in downtown Ocala.

 What is the history of Tuscawilla Park?

 Tuscawilla Park is one of the oldest public parks in Ocala, with roots dating back to the late 1800s.
 The name "Tuscawilla" is derived from a Seminole word.
-The park has served as a central gathering place for the Ocala community for well over a century, evolving from a simple green space into a fully developed park with modern amenities while preserving its historic character and mature live oak canopy.
+The park has served as a central gathering place for the Ocala community for well over a century, evolving from a simple green space into a fully developed 34.3-acre recreation complex while preserving its historic character and mature live oak canopy.

 Explore Downtown Ocala's Favorite Park